Framework for Promotion

 Similar efforts are also promoted overseas, with audits becoming more stringent every year.
-In fiscal year 2018, the Group conducted inspections to determine the status of management systems, as well as Responsible Care audits using self-assessment checklists in three areas (environment, safety and health), at 21 sites belonging to 15 companies in the Asia–Pacific region.
-The Group also promotes steady progress through application of the PDCA cycle.
+In fiscal year 2019, the Group conducted Responsible Care audits at 20 sites belonging to 15 companies in the Asia–Pacific region, confirming steady improvements through application of the PDCA cycle.
 Audits at four sites in Malaysia were unannounced, making it possible to confirm steady progress.

 In Greater China, Responsible Care audits were conducted at 15 sites belonging to 14 companies.
-In addition, third-party audits were conducted at DIC (China) sites, while monitoring was implemented at sites belonging to Qingdao DIC Finechemicals Co., Ltd., DIC Synthetic Resins (Zhongshan) Co., Ltd. and Changzhou Huari New Material Co., Ltd. In Europe, the Americas and Africa, audits were conducted at 33 sites belonging to the Sun Chemical Group and seven sites belonging to subsidiary Seiko PMC Corporation, which manufactures chemicals for paper production and resins for printing inks and reprographic products, with audit results and the progress of subsequent remedial measures communicated to DIC.
-The Group reported two violations* of Responsible Care–related regulations overseas during the period.
+In addition, third-party audits were conducted at sites belonging to Changzhou Huari New Material Co., Ltd., DIC Zhangjiagang Chemicals and Nantong DIC Color Co., Ltd., with steps taken to increase the stringency of checks.
+In Europe, the Americas and Africa, Responsible Care audits were conducted at 37 sites belonging to Sun Chemical Group companies and 10 sites belonging to subsidiary Seiko PMC Corporation, which manufactures chemicals for paper production and resins for printing inks and reprographic products, with audit results and the progress of subsequent remedial measures communicated to DIC.
+The Group reported one violation of Responsible Care–related regulations overseas in the period under review.
 Prompt steps were taken to make improvements.